Best hidden gem golf courses in the UK & Ireland

 A hidden gem is defined as something which is extremely outstanding but relatively unknown and these courses are no exception.
-A round up of the best of the best the UK and Ireland have to offer.
+Here's a round up of the best of the best the UK and Ireland have to offer.

 Created from a Highland wilderness of gorse and heather, Nairn Golf Club is one of Scotland’s finest golf courses, nestled on the shores of the Moray Firth.
 The Championship Course here delights visitors, but you must be accurate off the tee as you battle with the constant hazard of gorse and the strong westerly wind.
 There is also the nine-hole Cameron Course that all the family can enjoy and is perfect for fine-tuning your short game.